jaspector

 A building permit is required before constructing, enlarging, setting, altering, renovating, converting, or demolishing a structure; for structural repairs; for electrical, plumbing, HVAC, generator, or mechanical upgrades, installations, or modifications; and to restore power after a disconnect longer than 30 days.

+Not all construction work requires a permit in unincorporated Charlotte County, VA.
 The following work is generally exempt: Low-voltage work in limited cases as specified by the Virginia USBC; One-story detached sheds, playhouses, and similar structures up to 256 square feet; Certain small utility buildings; Small tents; Fences not used as pool barriers; Concrete or masonry walls up to 6 feet in height; Retaining walls supporting less than 3 feet of unbalanced fill; Small pools not over 150 square feet and under 24 inches deep; Flagpoles up to 30 feet in height; Certain temporary ramps; Ordinary repairs such as same-size window/door replacement, fixture replacement without system alteration, certain lighting/switch/receptacle replacements, certain non-gas/non-oil appliance replacement, certain roof/siding/decking replacement, floor finishes, cabinetry/trim, and paint/wallpaper.
 Note: Historic districts and special flood hazard areas can narrow these exemptions.
 Exempt from building permit does not mean exempt from zoning requirements.
 Confirm with Charlotte County Building Inspection before proceeding.
+When in doubt, confirm with the local building department before starting work.